-This is the time of year that you might decide it’s time to lose weight, get more exercise and eat right?
-Fill in your new year’s resolutions.
+Any time of year can be the right time to lose weight, get more exercise and eat right?
+Fill in the blank.
 Perhaps, your doctor said you’d better…….. or you’ll have to take medication, or worse, that your very life was at stake.

 If you’re struggling with keeping your health goals, get on the path NOW before those cute little puff pastries start calling your name.
 Arm yourself with these simple ways to accomplish your health and fitness goals.
 Do it today!